Hiking to Hovdsundet Beach is a must for anyone visiting Bodø, Norway. Here’s how to get there.

 The trail head for this hike is located less than a 30 minute drive from the city centre of Bodø.
-Since public transportation is very limited in this part of Bodø you should rent a car when going on a hike to Hovdsundet.
+Since public transportation is very limited in this part of Bodø you should have a car available when going on a hike to Hovdsundet.
 Car rentals are available at Bodø Airport, which is conveniently located close to the city centre.
 Taking a taxi is another option, but I don’t recommend it unless its your only choice.
 It gets quite expensive and you’ll have less freedom to look around in the area before and after the hike.

 Depending on where in Bodø your journey begins, find your way to the road Fv834 – marked as 834 on the map.
 Follow the road in a north east direction.
 The road ultimately leads to Festvåg and Kjerringøy, so whenever you see one of those locations on a sign you know you’re on the right path.